codeforboston/codeforboston.org/_pages/code-of-conduct.md

 Code for Boston reserves the right to remove anyone in violation of these policies from any Code for Boston event, network activity, or digital forum.
 Repeated offenses may mean not being welcomed back to future Code for Boston events.

-##Code for Boston's Anti-Harassment Policy
+###Code for Boston's Anti-Harassment Policy

 All Code for Boston network activities, events, and digital forums  and their staff, presenters, and participants are held to an anti-harassment policy, included below.

 In addition to governing our own events by this policy, Code for Boston will only collaborate with groups that offer an anti-harassment policy to their attendees, or are willing to implement one.
-For information on how to offer an anti-harassment policy to your group, see this policy as a guide.
+For information on how to offer an anti-harassment policy to your group, see this guide.

 Code for Boston is dedicated to providing a harassment-free experience for everyone regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or any other identifying characteristics.
 We do not tolerate harassment of staff, presenters, or participants in any form.
 Sexual language and imagery is not appropriate for any Code for Boston event or network activity, including talks.

-**Harassment includes but is not limited to**: offensive verbal or written comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, religion, or other identifying characteristics; sexual images in public spaces; deliberate intimidation; stalking; following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact;  unwelcome sexual attention; unwarranted exclusion; patronizing language or action; or conversation topics that make others uncomfortable.
+Harassment includes but is not limited to: offensive verbal or written comments related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, religion, or other identifying characteristics; sexual images in public spaces; deliberate intimidation; stalking; following; harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact;  unwelcome sexual attention; unwarranted exclusion; patronizing language or action; or conversation topics that make others uncomfortable.

 If a participant engages in harassing behavior, the organizers may take any action they deem appropriate, including warning the offender or expulsion from Code for Boston network activities, events, and digital forums.
 Participants asked to stop any harassing behavior are expected to comply immediately.
 Anyone in violation of these policies may expelled from Code for Boston network activities, events, and digital forums, at the discretion of the Brigade Core Team.